cran-task-views/Hydrology/Hydrology.md

 -   `r pkg("SBN")`: Generate Stochastic Branching Networks ('SBNs').
     Used to model the branching structure of rivers.

--   `r pkg("gwavr")`: Provides methods to Get Water Attributes Visually in R ('gwavr').
-This allows the user to point and click on areas within the United States and get back hydrological data, e.g., flowlines, catchments, basin boundaries, comids, etc.

 -   `r pkg("epanet2toolkit")`: Enables simulation of water piping networks using 'EPANET'.
 The package provides functions from the 'EPANET' programmer's toolkit as R functions so that basic or